Steiner-254/Cyfrin-Updraft-Course/Blockchain-Basics/Lesson3.md

-# The Purpose Of Smart Contracts
+# The Purpose Of Smart Contracts & Blockchain

 ## The Essence of Blockchain and Smart Contracts
 -